Oberdorf, Basel-Landschaft: Religion

 From the 2000 census, 542 or 23.4% were Roman Catholic, while 1,261 or 54.4% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 28 members of an Orthodox church (or about 1.21% of the population), there were 17 individuals (or about 0.73% of the population) who belonged to the Christian Catholic Church, and there were 72 individuals (or about 3.10% of the population) who belonged to another Christian church.
 There was 1 individual who was Jewish, and 153 (or about 6.60% of the population) who were Islamic.
 There were 2 individuals who were Buddhist, 3 individuals who were Hindu and 1 individual who belonged to another church.
 184 (or about 7.93% of the population) belonged to no church, are agnostic or atheist, and 55 individuals (or about 2.37% of the population) did not answer the question.

 Education

 In Oberdorf about 863 or (37.2%) of the population have completed non-mandatory upper secondary education, and 228 or (9.8%) have completed additional higher education (either university or a Fachhochschule).
 Of the 228 who completed tertiary schooling, 70.6% were Swiss men, 19.3% were Swiss women, 5.7% were non-Swiss men and 4.4% were non-Swiss women.

 As of 2000, there were 299 students in Oberdorf who came from another municipality, while 69 residents attended schools outside the municipality.

 Transport

-Oberdorf is served by the Waldenburg narrow gauge railway, which operates a half-hourly train service to the town of Liestal.
+Oberdorf is served by the Waldenburg narrow gauge railway, which operates a quarter-hourly train service to Liestal.
 At Liestal railway station, onward connection is made with the Swiss Federal Railway's services to Basel, Bern, Lucerne and Zürich.